linkeddatacenter/sdaas-ce/README.md

 A platform to build knowledge graphs.

-This is the open source implementation of the [LinkeData.Center SDaaS™ product](https://en.linkeddata.center/p/sdaas).
+This is the open source distribution of the [LinkeData.Center SDaaS™ product](https://en.linkeddata.center/p/sdaas).

-> ## end-of-support approaching for Anassimene releases (SDaaS 3.x)
->
-> Starting from the major release of version 4 of SDaaS (Pitagora)
-> The Community Edition 3.x will no longer supported by LinkedData.Center.
->
-> If you plan to use SDaaS for professional use, please consider moving to Enterprise Edition.
-> Contact https://LinkedData.Center for more info, prices, support and documentation.

 ## 🚀 Quickstart